-England's currency is the British pound sterling (£) which is divided into 100 pence.
+England's currency is the British Pound (£) which is divided into 100 pence.
 Coins come in copper 1p and 2p, the 5p, 10p, 20p, and 50p are silver, the £1 is gold in color, and the £2 coins are silver with a gold-colored rim.
 Bank notes come in denominations of £5, £10, £20, and £50.
 Avoid the £50 notes, which are difficult to cash because fakes often circulate.

 CASH ECONOMY: Most businesses and restaurants in England will only accept cash as a method of payment, so be prepared and have some cash on hand before heading out.